Daft Club

 Daft Club is the first remix album by the French electronic music duo Daft Punk, released on 1 December 2003 by Virgin Records.
 The album features numerous remixes of tracks from their second album, Discovery (2001), and one from their debut, Homework (1997).

+The album received mixed reviews from critics who often considered the remixes of songs from Discovery inferior to their original counterparts.

 Background

 The name of the album comes from Daft Punk's online music service, which featured remixed songs, a live recording of Daft Punk performing at the Que Club (which would later be released as Alive 1997), and an a cappella and instrumental version of "Harder, Better, Faster, Stronger".
-The service was available for free to people who bought early versions of the Discovery album.
-Each album included a "Daft Club" membership card, which granted access to the Daft Club website.
-The service ended in January 2003.
+The service was available for free to people who bought initial pressings of the Discovery album.
+Each album included a Daft Club membership card, which granted access to the Daft Club website.
+The service originally ended in January 2003.

 In regards to the album and online music service, Thomas Bangalter stated: